 The Council will help ensure that RSE Programs remain evidence-based and at the forefront of quality road safety education for young people.
 The members of the Council are eminent researchers from Australia, New Zealand and the United Kingdom.
 The combined experience and expertise concerning youth road safety that they bring to our organisation is significant.

-Professor Barry Watson is an Adjunct Professor in the Faculty of Health at the Centre for Accident Research and Road Safety – Qld (CARRS-Q).
-He has over 25 years experience in road safety research and policy development.
+Professor Barry Watson is a Professor in the Faculty of Health at the Centre for Accident Research and Road Safety – Qld (CARRS-Q).
+He has over 35 years experience in road safety research and policy development.
 As a founding member of CARRS-Q, Barry has been involved in the development and delivery of courses in road safety and traffic psychology for undergraduate and postgraduate students.

 Barry has lead research teams examining a range of road user behaviour issues including drink driving, speeding, driver licensing, driver education and traffic law enforcement.

 Dr Neale Kinnear is a principal psychologist in the study of human behaviour and transport at TRL, the UK’s Transport Research Laboratory.
 Neale has led or contributed to numerous studies evaluating driver training and education, advanced methods for driver instruction, and studies to understand the needs of novice drivers.

 In 2013 Neale was the lead author of an international evidence review of best practice for novice driver safety for the UK Government.
 Neale’s work has been widely published and he has presented at various international conferences.
 Neale has also served as a collision investigator attending crash scenes and providing psychological input to crash reconstruction.